-It is important to use a Preferred Blue Network Provider because the Provider has agreed to:
+It's important to use a BlueEssentials Network Provider because these Providers have agreed to:

-- Bill you no more than the Network allowance for Covered Services. - File all claims for you when this Certificate is your primary insurance. - Ask you to pay only the required Deductibles, Copayments and Coinsurance for covered amounts. - Obtain necessary Preauthorization
+- Bill you no more than the BlueEssentials Network allowance for Covered Services. - File all claims for you when this Policy is your primary insurance. - Ask you to pay only the required Deductibles, Copayments and Coinsurance for covered amounts. - Obtain necessary Preauthorization.